JeremyAnsel/xwa_hooks/xwa_hook_resolution/zip/readme.txt

 At offset 120747, replace E804B80300 with E8E4770800.
 At offset 12089E, replace E8ADB60300 with E88D760800.
 At offset 1208D9, replace E872B60300 with E852760800.

+# To call the hook that set the resolution
+At offset 10F546, replace E825CFFFFF with E8D5890900.
+At offset 10A41E, replace E8FD0B0000 with E80DDB0900.

+*** Usage ***

+To enable the auto resolution setting, set the IsAutoResolutionEnabled setting.
+To define the resolution, set the ResolutionWidth and ResolutionHeight settings.

+See hook_resolution.cfg

 *** Credits ***